cdktf/cdktf-provider-googlebeta/docs/googleVmwareenginePrivateCloud.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.24.0/docs/resources/google_vmwareengine_private_cloud#id GoogleVmwareenginePrivateCloud#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.25.0/docs/resources/google_vmwareengine_private_cloud#id GoogleVmwareenginePrivateCloud#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `preferred_zone`<sup>Optional</sup> <a name="preferred_zone" id="@cdktf/provider-google-beta.googleVmwareenginePrivateCloud.GoogleVmwareenginePrivateCloud.Initializer.parameter.preferredZone"></a>

+- *Type:* str

+The preferred single failure domain within a region.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.25.0/docs/resources/google_vmwareengine_private_cloud#preferred_zone GoogleVmwareenginePrivateCloud#preferred_zone}

 ---